 Review summary: Fujifilm X30 vs Canon M6

-So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X30 and the Canon M6?
+So what is the bottom line?
+Is the Fujifilm X30 better than the Canon M6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X30:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.